harvard-nrg/yaxil/docs/arcget.rst

   ArcGet.py -a xnatastic -s LABEL -o ./dicoms

-If you know the scan numbers that you want to download, use the ``--scans`` argument
+If you know the scan numbers that you want to download, use the ``-r|--scans`` argument

 .. code-block:: bash

   ArcGet.py -a xnatastic -s LABEL -r 1 2 3 -o ./dicoms

-If you know the scan types that you want to download, use the ``--types`` argument
+If you know the scan types that you want to download, use the ``-t|--types`` argument

 .. code-block:: bash

-  ArcGet.py -a xnatastic -s LABEL --types MEMPRAGE BOLD --output-dir ./dicoms
+  ArcGet.py -a xnatastic -s LABEL -t MEMPRAGE BOLD --output-dir ./dicoms

-If you know the tasks that were coded into the XNAT scan notes field, use the ``--tasks`` argument
+If you know the tasks that were coded into the XNAT scan notes field, use the ``-k|--tasks`` argument

 .. code-block:: bash

-  ArcGet.py -a xnatastic -s LABEL -t ANAT1 REST1 -o ./dicoms
+  ArcGet.py -a xnatastic -s LABEL -k ANAT1 REST1 -o ./dicoms

 This functionality should more or less cover what you already know and love from classic ``ArcGet``.